star-cats/blinky-dome/README.md

  1. Clone as normal: `git clone https://github.com/star-cats/blinky-dome.git`
  1. `cd blinky-dome`
  1. Init submodules: `git submodule init`
- 1. Clone submodules: `git submodule update`
+ 1. Check out submodule source: `git submodule update`

 LX and P3LX source will now be available in `lib/lx/git_submodule` and `lib/p3lx/git_submodule`.
 Our build scripts are configured to build them from there, and their source files should be browsable from your IDE with no external